-EV/EBITDA Sector-Relative Value on Canada: An Honest Assessment
+EV/EBITDA Sector-Relative Value on Canadian Stocks: An Honest Assessment

 We ran a sector-relative EV/EBITDA screen on 24 years of Canadian stock data from the TSX.
 The signal: buy when a stock's EV/EBITDA falls below 70% of its sector median, filtered for quality.
-The result: 8.42% CAGR vs 7.64% SPY.
-On the surface, that's positive.
-But the max drawdown of -44.68% is worse than SPY's -34.90%, and the win rate is only 44%.
-The strategy squeezes out marginal outperformance while carrying more tail risk than the benchmark.
+The result: 7.16% CAGR vs 4.44% for the TSX Composite.
+On the surface, that's +2.72% excess return.
+But the max drawdown of -44.68% is severe, the win rate is only 60%, and a Sharpe below 0.25 means the risk-adjusted story is weak.
 Canada is a useful case study in when sector-relative signals work and when they don't.

 Contents